1. Home

 Many of the leading UK broadband providers offer compensation if your outage is their fault - the credit from which is automatically added to your account.
 Read on to learn how to check if you're eligible for any compensation from your provider.

-Ofcom has an automatic compensation scheme, allowing customers to receive credit on their account if something goes wrong with their broadband.
-Because the credit is paid automatically, customers do not have to do anything to receive the compensation.
+Ofcom’s automatic compensation scheme, allows customers to receive credit on their account if something goes wrong with their broadband.
+Because the credit is paid automatically, customers don’t need to do anything to receive the compensation.

 The Ofcom automatic compensation scheme was introduced in April 2019 and revised in April 2021.